PedrobyJoao/nwaku-eval/README.md

 receiving messages would be an indication that the high number of messages is causing a network overload.

 ## Future work

-### Reliability of experiment run units

-Each experiment unit was run just once.

-So if we're testing how the number of messages affects bandwidth, we're running each one of the following inputs only once: `[1, 2, 8, 16...]` (each element is the number of total messages published).

-It would be more reliable, if we ran each experiment unit multiple times so that we could average out the results and eliminate fluctuations between experiments.

-The code change here is simple: we just have to add one additional loop when running experiment units as `for t in range(NUM_TRIALS):`.

-Though, the experiments would get longer and more bug-prone.

-> There are some unfixed bugs, so the longer an experiment runs, the more likely it is to fail.
->
-> The main one is port binding for the APIs which sometimes it's already in use since we're deploying
-> nodes in parallel.
->
-> Solution is superficially described on the [backlog](#backlog) section of this README.

 ### Delay & Rate Analysis